 The Cape to Cape Track goes along the coast with several inland loops.
 Good news is that it’s not boring at all.
 The scenery changes every day.
 The beach stretches remain the greatest challenge of this hike.
 So be prepared for that!
 If you are experienced in hiking you can definitely do the Cape to Cape Track unsupported, carrying all the necessary equipment on you.
 If you don’t feel like doing it by yourself, there’re some companies offering self-guided or guided Cape to Cape trips.
 I recommend the first option though.

 The Cape to Cape Track is an amazing adventure, but it also requires a good level of fitness and some experience in long distance hiking.
 The toughest part for me was to carry all the necessary equipment on my back for such a long time.
-Even though I took the bare minimum with myself, my backpack was quite heavy, and it gave me a hard time, especially when I was walking on the beach.
+Even though I took the bare minimum with me, my backpack was quite heavy, and it gave me a hard time, especially when I was walking on the beach.
 The trail itself is not difficult.
 The total distance, and the long sandy stretches should be your main concern.
-Focus on your endurance.
+Endurance is the key to success.

 What is the best time to hike the Cape to Cape Track?
 Make sure to check the weather forecast for Margaret River in Western Australia.
-This will let you know what to expect.
-The trail is open all year round, but the best time to do this hike is Australia’s spring and autumn.
-These seasons are definitely hikers friendly as the temperature is not too high.
+This will help you planning the trip.
+The trail is open all year round, but the best time to do it is Australia’s spring and autumn.
+These seasons are definitely hikers friendly as temperature is not too high.
 I did the Cape to Cape Track in December, which is Australia’s summer.
-Some days were super hot, and night surprisingly cold.
+Some days were super hot, and nights surprisingly cold.
 Warm clothes come in handy!
 Don’t forget to pack them.

 Most people start the Cape to Cape Track at Cape Naturaliste Lighthouse, and head towards Cape Leeuwin Lighthouse.
 It’s obvious that if you leave your car at the first lighthouse, you will have to get back there after the hike.
 This is how you can do it.
 Take a taxi from Cape Leeuwin Lighthouse to Augusta, catch a bus to Dunsborough, and then take another taxi to Cape Naturaliste Lighthouse.
 This is exactly what I did to pick up my car.
 A day entry fee of AUD 15 for a vehicle applies for entering Leeuwin-Naturaliste National Park.